test test tse

 In this section

-Resources / Topic / Wastewater / Wastewater treatment plants / Seaview Wastewater Treatment Plant
+Knowledge Hub / The Network / Wastewater / Wastewater treatment plants / Seaview Wastewater Treatment Plant

 Seaview Wastewater Treatment Plant

-The current consent ‘WGN120142 [33408] Discharge Treated Wastewater to Stream (Seaview WWTP)’ expired in 2018.
-Prior to the expiry of this consent, HCC applied to Greater Wellington Regional Council (GWRC) for a new consent to temporarily discharge treated wastewater from the Seaview WWTP to the Waiwhetu Stream.
-While this process is underway, we continue to operate under the existing consent.
+One of the nine resource consents permitting the operation of the plant, consent ‘WGN120142 [33408] Discharge Treated Wastewater to Stream ' expired in 2018.
+Prior to the expiry of this consent, Hutt City Council applied to Greater Wellington Regional Council (GWRC) for a new consent to temporarily discharge treated wastewater to the Waiwhetū Stream.
+While the reconsenting is underway, we continue to operate under the existing consent.

-• discharge of treated and partially treated effluent through an existing outfall,
+• discharge treated and partially treated effluent through an existing outfall,

-• to discharge mixed disinfected, treated and milli-screened wastewater during and/or immediately after heavy rainfall,
+• discharge mixed disinfected, treated and milli-screened wastewater during and/or immediately after heavy rainfall,

-• to discharge mixed disinfected, treated and milli-screened wastewater during maintenance,
+• discharge mixed disinfected, treated and milli-screened wastewater during maintenance,

-• and permission to occupy the stream and coastal marine area with an outfall structure.
+• and to occupy the stream and coastal marine area with an outfall structure.

 Investigation Reports